 The Sub-Fund promotes environmental or social characteristics but does not have as its objective a sustainable investment.
+For further information regarding the environmental or social characteristics promoted by the Sub-Fund, please refer to the SFDR Annex.

 The investment strategy of the Sub-Fund consists in a dynamic allocation of assets across multiple asset classes (international equities, bonds, money market instruments including emerging markets) with a target annualized weekly volatility ranging from 3% to 5%.